enjoythecode/scrum-wizards-cs321/README.md

 _Extension 3: Write your report in Markdown as a readme file in your repository, including table images and appropriate tags and content._

-	We recreated this exact interactive report on the GitHub repository in the README.md file.
-The link to the README.md file (i.e. on the main repository) is this.
+<p> We recreated this exact interactive report on the GitHub repository in the README.md file.
+The link to the README.md file (i.e. on the main repository) is this. </p>